by Black Sheep, 25th August 2022

 With all this alarmist talk of drought - on an island nation where we’re never more than 70 miles from the sea, and desalination is, like, a thing - something else a little more alarming may have passed you by earlier this month.
 The government announced the start date for its new… wait for it...
 Emergency Warning System (makes Dr Evil quote mark sign with fingers).

 Got a smart phone?
 Roughly 85 percent of us have.
-And if that includes you, you can expect to receive a “welcome message” from the new system in October.
+And if that includes you, you can expect to receive a “welcome message” from the new system before the end of the year.
 Whether you like it or not.